-The priority of the railway emergency alert is managed by the prioritisation application.
+The priority of the railway emergency alert is managed by the arbitration rules.
 The alert has the priority which matches the application category of CRITICAL DATA (see 12.10) within the FRMCS System.

 In case a FRMCS User is already active in another Railway emergency alert, the new alert is sent by the FRMCS system to the FRMCS Equipment.
-The presentation of the alert(s) to the FRMCS User is managed by the arbitration application (out of 3GPP scope).
+The presentation of the alert(s) to the FRMCS User is managed by the arbitration rules (out of 3GPP scope).

 .